Robert-van-Engelen/Forth500/README.md

 # A Complete Forth System for the SHARP PC-E500(S)

-A Forth 2012 system based on the excellent ANS Forth compiler for the PC-E500(S) by Sébastien Furic.
+A complete Forth system based on the excellent ANS Forth compiler for the PC-E500(S) by Sébastien Furic.

 ![PC-E500S](PC-E500S.jpeg)